 - Reviewing staff performance and pay

-- Our governing body delegates it functions to two committees; Curriculum and Standards (C and S) and Finance, Premises and Personnel (FPP).
+Our governing body delegates it functions to two committees; Curriculum and SEND (CS) and Finance, Personnel and Premises (FPP)

 The Governing Body constitution comprises of 11 governors:

 - 1 Head teacher governor

 - 2 Foundation governors

 The governing body has considerable discretion as to how to discharge its responsibilities but is required to constitute itself in line with the regulations and to appoint a chair and vice chair.
 The governing body may delegate certain of its responsibilities to certain governors or committees of governors, although in general, it is not compelled to do so.
 Further information and reading can be found on the National Governors’ Association website.